-For students entering Dentistry in 2014 (i.e. the 2014 - 2015 IPE entry cohort), successful completion of two elective learning activities (any colour) is required across the four year program.
+Successful completion of two elective learning activities (any colour) is required across the four year program.

 6. Attendance and Absences

 The Faculty of Dentistry monitors all absences from the Faculty.
 It is expected that all students will be in attendance during the entire academic school year.
 Attendance at lectures, clinics and laboratories may be considered by disciplines or course directors in the evaluation of a student's performance.
 Unavoidable absence must be reported promptly to the Student Services Office.
 Students must not permit appointments with patients to conflict with lectures, laboratory classes or demonstration clinics.